datoviz/prototypes/README.md

     python ephysview.py f25642c6-27a5-4a97-9ea0-06652db79fbd 0
     ```

-* Description: shows the full raster plot of an ephys session at the top, and a small section of the raw data on the bottom.
+* Description: shows the full raster plot of an ephys session in the upper panel, and a small section of the raw data in the lower panel.
-* Use: control+click in the top panel to select a particular time, and load (download + on-the-fly decompression) the corresponding chunk of raw data in the bottom panel.
+* Use: control+click in the top panel to select a particular time.
+The bottom panel will show the corresponding data snippet.
+Loading the data might take a while because of decompression time.

 ![](images/ephysview.jpg)